 Clinical Renal Services in Northern Ireland

 In June 2015, there are 746 persons being treated with chronic dialysis.
-Presently, over 620 patients are receiving hospital-based haemodialysis, a further 35 individuals have independent home haemodialysis and 80 persons perform home-based peritoneal dialysis.
-With this large number of hospital-based chronic haemodialysis patients there is still pressure on many of the individual renal units to accommodate all their local haemodialysis patients.
-This has been particularly challenging for the unit at Antrim which is often working at or beyond its capacity.
-Unfortunately this still means that some patients have longer journey times to receive treatment at other renal units e.g. to Belfast or Dundonald.
+Presently, 640 patients are receiving hospital-based haemodialysis, a further 27 individuals have independent home haemodialysis and 79 persons perform home-based peritoneal dialysis.
+The large number of hospital-based chronic haemodialysis patients continues to put pressure on some of the individual renal units which are unable to accommodate all of their local haemodialysis patients.
+This has been particularly challenging for the unit at Antrim which is still working at or beyond its capacity.
+Unfortunately this still means that some patients have longer journey times to receive treatment at other renal units e.g. to Belfast City Hospital or Ulster Hospital Dundonald.

-This is an important aspect for those patients on chronic haemodialysis.
-An access device allows the patient’s blood to be dialysed.
-Preferably this should be a surgically created fistula (a connection of an artery and vein in the arm) to ensure reliable access to the circulation with the lowest risk of bloodstream infection.
+Vascular access for haemodialysis: This remains a very important issue for patients on chronic haemodialysis.
+A vascular access device is needed to allow the patient’s blood to be dialysed.
+Ideally this should be a surgically created arteriovenous fistula (an operation to connect an artery and vein in the arm) to ensure reliable access to the circulation with the lowest future risk of bloodstream infection.
 In Northern Ireland we are trying to reach the target of having more than 60% of persons on dialysis using a fistula.
-Unfortunately we have not achieved this target yet.
-Dr Jennifer Hanko, who was appointed in 2011, has helped improve many aspects of the vascular access pathway.
-The additional consultant surgeons appointed will help to steadily improve the percentage of patients using a fistula and they have also introduced some new innovative surgical techniques.
-The NIKRF will be supporting research into vascular access in the year ahead.
+We are now getting close to achieving this target.
+Dr Jennifer Hanko, has led many improvements in how patients are managed in a vascular access pathway.
+The additional surgeons appointed are working to increase the percentage of patients using a fistula and they have also introduced some new innovative surgical procedures.
+The NIKRF is now supporting crucial research into vascular access.

-Chronic kidney disease: Every person who develops end-stage kidney disease (needing chronic dialysis or a kidney transplant) will have had a personal journey through the various stages of chronic kidney disease.
-Chronic kidney disease (CKD) is common and approximately 5% of the adult population have kidney function that is lower than 50% of normal.
-Earlier detection of CKD has been made possible by simple changes to the routine reporting of commonly performed blood tests, improved education of health care professionals including the publication of clinical guidelines, and increased awareness amongst General Practitioners.
+Chronic kidney disease: Every person who develops end-stage kidney disease (needing chronic dialysis or a kidney transplant) will have progressed through the various stages of chronic kidney disease.
+Chronic kidney disease (CKD) is common and increasing (again reflecting an aging population with multiple other health problems).
+Approximately 5% of the adult population have kidney function that is less than 50% of normal.
+Earlier detection of CKD is now possible by simple changes to the routine reporting of commonly performed blood tests, improved education of health care professionals including the publication of clinical guidelines, and increased awareness amongst General Practitioners.

 Reorganisation of clinical services in Belfast: